 Development of District Offices

-• For 24 years, the Decatur office operated as the only branch, but in 1952, another branch was opened in Huntsville, AL , then in 1955 in Florence, AL.
+- For 24 years, the Decatur office operated as the only branch, but in 1952, another branch was opened in Huntsville, AL , then another in 1955 in Florence, AL.

 Cook’s Natural Science Museum

-• Exhibits are changed yearly to accommodate frequent visitors
+- Exhibits were changed yearly to accommodate frequent visitors

-• According to a geologist from Chattanooga who toured the museum, it is “probably one of the top ten Natural Science Museums in the country.”
+- According to a geologist from Chattanooga who toured the museum, it was “probably one of the top ten Natural Science Museums in the country.”